Finite-element discretization of the smectic density equation: Preliminaries

-Our well-posedness proofs also rely on the standard Helmholtz decomposition in 2D, which we first state for the continuum case.
+Our well-posedness proofs also rely on the standard Helmholtz decomposition in 2D \revise{for the $H(\text{div};\Omega)$ and $RT_{k}(\Omega,\mathcal{T}_h)$ spaces}, which we first state for the continuum case.
 We use the standard definition of the curl of a scalar function in 2D, as $\nabla\times p = $.